apcamargo/WillItCode/README.md

 ## Overview

 WillItCode is tool to classify RNA sequences into protein-coding (mRNA) or non-coding (lncRNA).
-It computes a series of features that describe the sequence composition and the similarity to protein domains and classify the transcripts using a gradient boosted trees model ([XGBoost](https://xgboost.readthedocs.io/)).
+It computes a several features that describe sequence composition and similarity to protein domains and uses them to classify the transcripts using gradient boosted trees ([XGBoost](https://xgboost.readthedocs.io/)).

 ## Preparing the work environment

 1. Install the [Conda](https://conda.io/) package and environment manager.
-This can be achieved by installating [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://www.anaconda.com/download/#linux).
+This can be done by installating [Miniconda](https://conda.io/miniconda.html) or [Anaconda](https://www.anaconda.com/download/#linux).
 2. Create the WillItCode Conda environment: `conda env create -f willitcode_environment.yml`
 3. Activate the WillItCode Conda environment: `source activate willitcode`
 4. Download the latest version of the [Pfam database](http://pfam.xfam.org/) into the `Pfam` directory and unpack it.